ricklove/Make10/Notes/Make10.md

 - Attach bubble to only one area

+#### 7:25-7:27

+- Updated todo

+### Hour 5

+#### 7:41-7:48
+#### 7:50-8:19

+- Add Game Logic
+- Create random bubbles in two areas

 ## TODO

-- Add game script
-- Create random bubbles in two areas
+- Verify all bubbles are in area and one is 10
-- Win puzzle
+- Show win message
 - Next puzzle

+- Keep Bubble Area rotation upright

+- Test on device
+- Publish to App Store